-The head organizer must pay for board and lodging at the WCC place for referees, Referee Supervisor(s) and Tournament Director for one day (lunch/dinner incl.) before their first match until and including one night (incl. breakfast) after the closing ceremony.
-In case the trip from the capital to the WCC place should call for sleeping accommodations, the head organizer must pay for all charges occurred.
+The arranging associations must pay for board and lodging at the WCS place for 20 persons per participating association plus referees, Referee Supervisor(s) and Tournament Director for one day (lunch/dinner incl.) before their first match until and including one night (incl. breakfast) after the closing ceremony.
+In case the trip from the capital to the WCS place should call for sleeping accommodations, the arranging association must pay for all charges occurred.

-If possible, all teams shall participate in the opening and closing or pricegiving ceremony.
+All associations shall participate in the opening and closing or price-giving ceremony.

+11.3 Economy

-- 11.3 All rights (TV, advertisement, merchandising etc) and sanction fee according to the FIB-statutes. - 11.4 EC can make exemptions from the financial Conditions.
+According to the FIB-statutes.

+11.4 EC can make exemptions from the financial Conditions, depending on extraordinary circumstances, decision should be published before May 1 of the upcoming season.

-12. Guidelines for Head Organizer/Host Nation
+12. Guidelines for Head Organizer/Host Nation WCS